 Our current national strategic research project examines the programs of four-year institutions with high rates of success with transfer-in students.

-Compared to full-time students, higher education professionals know very little about transfer-in students.
+Compared to first-time students, higher education professionals know very little about transfer-in students.
 That’s why we’ve focused IEHE’s current national strategic research project on the success of transfer-in students at four-year institutions.

 Given the anticipated enrollment increase in transfer-in students, and the relative lack of information about them, IEHE is focusing on learning as much as possible about this population.

 Week 1: As part of IEHE’s national strategic research project, we’ve used our results from RealityCheck to identify institutions with higher than expected transfer-in student graduation rates.
 We call them “Overachievers.”